Expect to pay – ** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by

 Just like the cost of living changes from city to city so does the cost of hiring a locksmith.
 Depending on the city in which you live and the requirements placed on locksmiths in your state, as well as the local cost of fuel, the average price charged by locksmiths in your area is going to vary.

 You also have to consider where you are located in relation to the business.
-If you live within the city limits and in close proximity to the locksmith, you should not be charged additional travel fees, but if you live outside of town in a more difficult to reach location, you should not be surprised when they charge extra for coming to you.
+If you live within the city limits and in close proximity to the locksmith, you should not be charged additional travel fees, but if you live outside of town in a more difficult-to-reach location, you should not be surprised when they charge extra for coming to you.

 The time component as it relates to price should be pretty straightforward.
-Rates are going to be lower when you schedule service during regular business hours than if you need a locksmith to come at night, over the weekend, or on a holiday.
+Rates are going to be lower when you schedule service during regular business hours than if you need a locksmith to come at night, over the weekend, or on holiday.
 It is not uncommon for rates to double, or even triple, for service during these extended hours.

 There are locksmith companies offering emergency service around the clock, but they often charge an hourly rate on top of a general service fee, meaning that the cost is largely dependent on the severity of the situation.
 As with all locksmith services, the best way to make sure you are not being overcharged is to have a reputable locksmith on hand, so when you find yourself in need you aren’t caught unprepared.